MatejKoplan/flats_spider/README.md

 Some notes on how a real project would be improved in no particular order:

+## 1. Environments:
-## 1. .env file shouldn't be committed into git.
+### 1.1 .env file shouldn't be committed into git.
 Configuration files with secrets should never be committed, as they pose a security risk.
 Instead, we should use an example.env and instruct the user to copy it and enter their credentials manually.
 This also allows each user to have their own credentials, which can be revoked if necessary.

+In this case I committed it, as per "homework" instructions.

+## 1.2 Separate configurations for development, production, etc.
+We should use different .env files for development, production, etc.

 ## 2. Scaling
 When visiting pages on a large scale, scaling needs to be considered.